raycast/extensions/extensions/fathom-analytics-stats/README.md

 3. Select a command and press `Enter` to execute it.

 ## Troubleshooting
 For now, Fathom's API is rate limited to 10 requests per minute on aggregations — for the commands, and currents — for the menu bar.
-If you exceed this limit, you will receive a (nicely designed) toast error.
+If you exceed this limit, you will an error.
 If you receive this error, please wait a minute before trying again.

 Also, the `aggregation` API endpoint is only accurate on data from March 2021.
 Learn more about it [here](https://usefathom.com/api#aggregation).